 The recent droughts in southern Africa, such as the extended drought that affected South Africa and eSwatini, have significantly impacted rhino populations. eSwatini’s white rhino population, particularly lactating cows, was severely affected by the drought that lasted from 2014-17, with unusually high calf mortality.
 Rhino breeder John Hume attributes his financial difficulties in part to the drought in North West Province, and the need to buy in lucerne to supplement grazing for his population of c.
 1,600 Southern white rhinos. uMkhuze Game Reserve, a programme we’ve supported since 2010, was forced to translocate some of its Southern white rhino to neighbouring iSimangaliso Wetland Park.

 The current extreme drought in Namibia is also threatening rhino populations.
 Black rhinos, being browsers, tend to do better in drought situations than grass-eating white rhinos, but in an already semi-arid landscape, all animals – particularly cows with young calves – will struggle to find enough food and water.

 In South Asia the annual monsoon is becoming more unpredictable and associated with more intense rainfall and drought.
 In times of reduced rainfall, Greater one-horned rhinos in areas like Kaziranga National Park in Assam cannot use the water to escape the rising temperatures.
-But in 2019 the story has been one of flooding, as at least 20 rhinos, prevented by human development from escaping to the highlands, were lost to the rising waters.
+In Nepal, a recent study shows that Greater one-horned rhinos are vulnerable to climate change due to the increased impact of flooding, as well as the risk of invasive species affecting food supply.